peakflames/mogzi/.clinerules/workflows/add-candidate-tool-to-maxbot.md

 ## 6. User Acceptance Testing

-1. Use the `execute_command` tool to publish the MaxBot.TUI application:
+1. **Recommended**: Run the MaxBot.TUI application directly for acceptance testing:
     ```
+    dotnet run --project src/Maxbot.TUI/MaxBot.TUI.csproj
+    ```
+    This avoids the need to publish and is faster for development testing.

+2. **Alternative**: Publish the MaxBot.TUI application if you need a standalone executable:
+    ```
     dotnet publish ./src/Maxbot.TUI/MaxBot.TUI.csproj -o ./dist
+    cd dist && ./maxbot-ui
     ```

-2. Use the `ask_followup_question` tool to guide the user through testing the new tool:
+3. Use the `ask_followup_question` tool to guide the user through acceptance testing the new tool:
     - Provide instructions for running the MaxBot.TUI CLI
     - Suggest specific test scenarios for the new tool
     - Ask the user to verify the tool functions as expected

+4. **Manual Acceptance Testing Process**:
+    - User should run the application using one of the methods above
+    - While the application runs in its continuous chat loop, ask the AI Model to perform tasks that will trigger the new tool
+    - Test scenarios to try:
+      - Basic file reading: "Please read the README.md file"
+      - Range reading: "Read lines 5-10 from the LICENSE.md file"
+      - Error handling: "Try to read a file that doesn't exist"
+      - Security testing: "Try to read a file outside the working directory"

 3. If issues are discovered during testing:
     - Use `read_file` to examine error logs or output